matcornic/subify/README.md

 On Mac OS, you can also create a Service Automator, in order to [add a "Subify" option in the Finder menu for your videos](https://github.com/matcornic/subify/wiki/Adding-a-Subify-option-in-the-Finder-menu-for-your-videos).

 ## Get started
-Note : the binary is usable as is, if you want to run the command from anywhere on your OS, make sure to add Subify home installation to your PATH environment variable
+Note : the binary is usable as is.
+If you want to run the command from anywhere on your OS, make sure to add Subify home installation to your PATH environment variable

 ```shell
 # Download subtitle with default language